Shruti Kamath Of Athlos Weaves Her Gym Wear With Bamboo And Eucalyptus. Curious?

 Any fresh ideas that you introduced to your fitness schedule?

 Not much of an innovation but I noticed my upper body strength (my shoulder area) was quite weak.
 I started focusing on that and asked my Yoga teacher to teach me exercises related to it.
-It has made me feel stronger when it comes to my runs and also paid off as being helpful while I spend hours sitting straight and holding a mouse and designing.
+It has made me feel stronger when it comes to my runs and also paid off for being helpful while I spend hours sitting straight at the desk.

 What is your fitness diet?